 Thus, the organization has simple tools at its disposal to capture the actors of its market and measure the complementarity of their skills for future collaboration.

 Traditionally, innovation has been seen as the preserve of R&D and Marketing functions.
 The first designs and develops the product, the second evaluates its relevance and customer acceptance.
 What if you were told that innovation is mainly driven by customers?

 For several years now, major names in the clothing and food industries have been engaged in an open dialogue with their consumers.
 This is where the Procurement function comes into play.
 The latter is no longer a passive partner but actively contributes to the improvement and design of products.
 Its feedback is taken into account by suppliers and integrated into the activities of the R&D teams.

-With the Mobility Work Suppliers platform, access a set of data on the use of your products by the Mobility Work community.
+With the Mobility Work Hub platform, access a set of data on the use of your products by the Mobility Work community.

 Although this is not sourcing per se, it does have great advantages for companies.
 This co-innovation method allows organizations to identify, capture and influence supplier innovation according to their needs.